Vaiśravaṇa: In Tibet

 In Tibet, Vaiśravaṇa is considered a lokapāla or dharmapāla in the retinue of Ratnasambhava.
 He is also known as the King of the North.
 As guardian of the north, he is often depicted on temple murals outside the main door.
 He is also thought of as a god of wealth.
 As such, Vaiśravaṇa is sometimes portrayed carrying a citron, the fruit of the jambhara tree, a pun on another name of his, Jambhala.
 The fruit helps distinguish him iconically from depictions of Kuvera.
 He is sometimes represented as corpulent and covered with jewels.
 When shown seated, his right foot is generally pendant and supported by a lotus-flower on which is a conch shell.
 His mount is a snow lion.
 Tibetan Buddhists consider Jambhala's sentiment regarding wealth to be providing freedom by way of bestowing prosperity, so that one may focus on the path or spirituality rather than on the materiality and temporality of that wealth.

-In Thailand
+Thailand

 In Thailand, he resolves the dispute that arose in the legend of Nang Ai and Phadaeng.
 At Wat Chulamanee temple in Samut Songkhram Province, there is a huge statue of him that is very popular in worship, until becoming a phenomenon in the early 2022.

+In addition, Vaiśravaṇa also appears as the Seal of Udon Thani Province.
+According to the myth, Udon Thani is on the north direction, which is the resident of guardian of the north or Vaiśravaṇa.

 In popular culture

 The 2011 manga Noragami, which revolves around Japanese mythology, depicts this deity's Japanese iteration Bishamonten as a lady possessing similar traits and equipped with modern weapons.

-Bishamonten also made a depiction as a fighter of the Ragnarok, representing the Gods, in Record of Ragnarok.
+In the anime Record of Ragnarok, Bishamonten also made a depiction as a fighter of the Ragnarok, representing the Gods.

+In the Touhou Project video game series, Shou Toramaru, a tiger yōkai, serves as a physical avatar of Bishamonten.
+She has the ability to gather treasures and create gemstones with her jeweled pagoda, reflecting Bishamonten's status as one of the Seven Lucky Gods.

+In the 2021 manga Wind Breaker (manga), the character Tōma Hiragi represents Bishamonten, which is pictured as someone dressed in black leather and chains, standing on a pile of skulls and holding a long metal pipe in one hand and an MP3 player in the other.